issac28-lgtm/logistic-regression/README.md

-# logistic-regression
+# logestic-regression-
-This project aims to identify a flower species based on the Iris dataset, classifying it into one of the three species: Iris setosa, Iris versicolor, or Iris virginica.
+this a project to find the predict the flower specied based on Iris-setosa', 'Iris-versicolor', 'Iris-virginica